Juan Guaido

 Juan Guaido united Venezuela's opposition

 Almost all the citizens of Caracas and citizens of neighboring cities joined the protest.
 On January 13, Guaido was arrested by the Bolivarian Intelligence Service while he was headed to another meeting.
-Thanks to his wife’s and his partner’s involvement, the video of his detention became viral, and in less than an hour - he was released.
-The National Army didn’t respond to his summoning and during the mass protests, hundreds of people were arrested and dozens were killed. < br>
+Thanks to his wife and partner's involvement, the video of his detention went viral, and he was released in less than an hour.
+The National Army didn't respond to his call, and during the mass protests, hundreds were arrested and dozens killed. < br>

-On January 23, he became the head of the temporary government and proclaimed himself acting president of the country, at least until the movement to overthrow Maduro is over.
+On January 23, he became head of the interim government and proclaimed himself acting president, at least until the movement to overthrow Maduro succeeds.

 Juan Guaido took up the mantle of Venezuelan presidency

-After two hours of his self-manifestation, his presidency was recognized by the president of the US and the government of Canada, by Luis Almagro, the current Secretary-General of the Organization of American States, as well as by Argentina, Brazil, Colombia, Chile, Paraguay, and Peru.
-The presidents of Mexico, Cuba, and Bolivia refused to support Guaido, calling him a rebel.
+Two hours after his self-proclamation, his presidency was recognized by the US president and Canadian government, by Luis Almagro, the current Secretary-General of the Organization of American States, as well as by Argentina, Brazil, Colombia, Chile, Paraguay, and Peru.
+The presidents of Mexico, Cuba, and Bolivia refused to support Guaido, calling him a usurper.
 The government of Venezuela forbade him to leave the country and froze his bank accounts.

 In April 2019, Venezuela's National Constituent Assembly stripped Guaido of parliamentary immunity.
-In 2020, the British Supreme Court recognized Guaido as President of Venezuela, but he still has not acquired a full-fledged status.
-In the European Union, this decision was also considered, however, as a result, 27 member countries of the bloc made a negative decision.
+In 2020, the British Supreme Court recognized Guaido as President of Venezuela, but he still hasn't gained full recognition.
+The European Union also considered this decision, but ultimately all 27 member countries rejected it.

 • It is immediately obvious that he is an intelligent, successful, charismatic leader and family man!